Muhammad Ali vs. Antonio Inoki: Rules

 In the days leading up to the fight, Ali and Inoki's representatives began to renegotiate the rules.
 A list of restrictions was imposed on Inoki.
 He would not be allowed to throw, grapple or tackle Ali and could not land any kicks unless he had one knee on the mat.
 Ali's camp also demanded that the rules not be made public before the fight.
+The rule stipulations were made public by New Japan Pro-Wrestling on May 25, 1976 and an amended version reflecting Ali's additional demands on June 23.

-Judo expert and US Marine Donn Draeger noted, "The rules have been so seriously modified that the contest is no longer boxing versus wrestling.
+Judo expert Donn Draeger noted, "The rules have been so seriously modified that the contest is no longer boxing versus wrestling.
 Unless this were done there would be no way to choreograph the match and make it look convincing.
 Ali can grapple or punch the man down; Inoki is not allowed to leg-dive or tackle.
 That latter restriction is the same as prohibiting Ali from jabbing.
 What a farce!"

+On June 23, 1976, frustrated by repeated rule changes clearly designed to limit what he could do against Ali, Inoki proposed a winner-take-all of personal assets and the entire promotional revenue as proof of how serious he was about the match during the final signing ceremony three days before the battle; Ali accepted and signed the contract.
+However, on the next day, Ali's people demanded the contract to be voided, explaining that Ali cannot singlehandedly agree to any match without consulting his manager and promoter.

-Professional wrestler Bret Hart, then an employee of Inoki's, claimed in his 2008 autobiography that there was no special ruleset, stating that instead, "the black Muslims who were backing Ali made it clear that if Inoki laid a finger on their champ, they would kill him.
+Professional wrestler Bret Hart, who started touring Japan in 1980, claimed in his 2008 autobiography that "the black Muslims who were backing Ali made it clear that if Inoki laid a finger on their champ, they would kill him.
 That's why Inoki lay on his back for fifteen rounds, kicking Ali in the shins so as not to use his hands".
 This claim was lent credibility by then NJPW referee Mr. Takahashi, who assured it was Ali's entourage and not Ali himself who demanded the restriction.
 In 2016, the referee Gene LeBell further denied that there were actual limitations on kicking or grappling and said all types of kicking, throwing and grappling were allowed.

+At a public weigh-in the day before the match, Ali came in at slightly above 99 kg (218.3 lbs.) and Inoki tipped the scales at around 100.5 kg (221.6 lbs.)